 About me

-I have worked on projects funded by the UN Counter Terrorism Executive Directorate, OECD, Transparency International, The World Bank, DFID, USAID, Global Affairs Canada, Swedish International Development Agency, Carnegie Corporation of New York, the Bill & Melinda Gates Foundation and other partners and donors.
+I have worked on projects with and funded by the UN Counter Terrorism Executive Directorate, OECD, Transparency International, The World Bank, DFID, USAID, Global Affairs Canada, Swedish International Development Agency, Carnegie Corporation of New York, the Bill & Melinda Gates Foundation and other partners and donors.

 I hold a BA in Politics and French from Princeton University, an MA in Middle East Studies from Harvard University, and PhD in International Relations from the London School of Economics & Political Science.